umarhussain-git/dentomedical/README.md

 get instantly formatted tables,

-avoid manual copying/pasting errors,
+and avoid manual copying/pasting errors

-and produce output ready for publishing or reporting.

 Let the package do the heavy lifting — you focus on interpreting the data.